liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/00-intro.markdown

-# Beginning Android Development for Your Liferay Instance [](id=beginning-android-development-for-your-liferay-instance)
+# Beginning Android Development for Your @product@ Instance [](id=beginning-android-development-for-your-liferay-instance)

 Getting started with Liferay Screens for Android is a straightforward process.
 This series of Learning Path articles walks you through creating an Android app and preparing it to interact with the Guestbook portlet developed in the [Liferay 6.2 MVC Learning Path](/develop/tutorials/-/knowledge_base/6-2/writing-a-liferay-mvc-application).
-Note that this portlet has been converted to Liferay 7 and is provided for you, so you don't need to do any portlet development prior to starting this Learning Path.
+Note that this portlet has been converted to @product-ver@ and is provided for you, so you don't need to do any portlet development prior to starting this Learning Path.

 Since Liferay Screens uses the Liferay Mobile SDK to make remote service calls, you'll build a Mobile SDK for the Guestbook portlet (the Guestbook Mobile SDK).